You’ve Never Ridden In a Taxi

 I hope the vast majority of people who go to Cedar Point do not see Clevelanders as resembling the above photographed as the cream of the Cleveland crop because they are NOT.
 They’re an awful eye sore at such a fun place.

 Can you imagine standing in line for 2 hours to ride the Millenium Force, it’s 90 degrees outside, there’s not a breeze or cloud, and you’re standing next to one of them.
 The sight is terrible, the stench is awful, and the language they speak sounds like it’d be fluent among in-breds.
 Although in actuality, it probably is in some parts of the world.
-So if you ever venture to Cedar Point keep in mind, ever white trash asshole you come across is NOT a representation of Cleveland, we just like to take credit for it…unknowingly!
+So if you ever venture to Cedar Point keep in mind, every white trash asshole you come across is NOT a representation of Cleveland, we just like to take credit for it…unknowingly!

 You See Christmas Lights Still Up In July